-From January 2017 to March 2018, the 3,066 participants were enrolled into the apprenticeship training program that took place in Kano, Nigeria.
-The apprenticeship training included 6 months of foundational training in basic literacy, numeracy, project funding, working in teams, and managing relationships, followed by 6-9 months of trade-specific on-the-job technical training that took place with clusters of Master Crafts Persons in particular sectors.

-The trade-specific technical training was informed by the National Vocational Qualifications Frameworks standards, and participants had to complete assessments under this framework in order to graduate from the program.
+From April 2017 to March 2018, 900 beneficiaries were enrolled into the COSDEC program in Kaduna and Katsina, Nigeria.
+The intervention comprised 3 months of foundational skills training in literacy, numeracy, basic science and soft skills.
+This was followed by 6-9 months of trade-specific technical training in a classroom setting where students had access to full workshops.
+COSDEC skills training occurred under the National Vocational Qualifications Frameworks standards and program participants had to complete assessments in order to graduate from the program.

-After completion of the apprenticeship intervention, 900 participants (non-randomly selected by the Mafita program) were offered additional entrepreneurship training for two months.
+After completion of the COSDEC intervention, 540 participants (non-randomly selected by the Mafita program) were offered additional entrepreneurship training for two months.